Luke Amos: 2018–19: Premier League debut

 During Tottenham's tour of the US, Amos had an impressive pre-season with performances against the likes of AS Roma, Barcelona and AC Milan.
-In the game against AS Roma, Amos assisted Fernando Llorente’s first goal and was substituted for George Marsh, another academy product on 83 minutes.
+In the game against AS Roma, Amos assisted Fernando Llorente's first goal and was substituted for George Marsh, another academy product on 83 minutes.
 On 11 August 2018, Amos made his Premier League debut for Spurs in their first game of the 2018–19 season at St James' Park coming on as a substitute for Eric Dier against Newcastle United which finished 2–1.
 On 29 August 2018, Amos signed a new contract with the club alongside Timothy Eyoma and Oliver Skipp until 2021.
 On 28 September 2018, Amos ruptured his anterior cruciate ligament in a Premier League 2 match against Blackburn Rovers after just 22 minutes in which he was captain.
-The rehabilitation required means that Amos is not expected to appear until the next season.
+The rehabilitation required meant that Amos would not be expected to appear until the following season.